nginxinc/nginmesh/README.md

 kubectl delete -f nginmesh-0.2.12-RC3/install/kubernetes/istio-initializer.yaml
 ```

+### Additional Examples

+* **In-Depth Telemetry** [This example](https://istio.io/docs/guides/telemetry.html) demonstrates how to obtain uniform metrics, logs, traces across different applications.
+To run the example, you must install the telemetry services.
+Please follow the installation instructions from this [document](istio/release/install/kubernetes/README.md).

-### Limitations
+## Limitations
 nginmesh has the following limitations:

-TCP and gRCP traffics are not supported.
+* TCP and gRCP traffic is not supported.

-Quota Check is not supported.
+* Quota Check is not supported.

-### Optional:
-[In-Depth Telemetry](https://istio.io/docs/guides/telemetry.html) This example demonstrates how to obtain uniform metrics, logs, traces across different services.
-For quick install of telemetry services, please check this [link](istio/release/install/kubernetes/README.md).

-Agent.
-To learn more about the NGINX sidecar implementation see  [link](istio/release/install/kubernetes/README.md).
+* nginmesh supports only Kubernetes.

+All sidecar-related limitations as well as supported traffic management rules are described [here](istio/agent).